Matthew-Krueger/OpenMP-K-Means/README.md

 *   [X] SLURM scripts for OSC
 *   [X] Benchmark data (CSV in `/Results` directory)
 *   [X] `README.md` (This report, following the specified sections)

+### 6.1 AI Use
+No significant AI use beyond tab autocomplete and generation of the hungarian algorithm code (which is not required for the project).
+There were several discussions over a custom reduction functor, but I eventually scrapped that idea entirely to reduce the surface area of the shared memory contention.
+As such, no transcripts are included in this submission.

 ---